-Before you start picturing yourself whipping up pancakes in the kitchen or gathering around the family room with your loved ones, you better take a few or several hundred laps around the house.
+Before you start picturing yourself whipping up pancakes in the kitchen on Saturday morning, you better take a few or several hundred laps around the house.

-Imagining yourself in the home is a big selling point, however, there are many other things to factor in when choosing if this is the right home.
+Imagining yourself in the home is a big selling point, however, there are many other things to think about when choosing the right home for you.

 Don’t know what to look for?

-We’ve complied the ultimate list of the top things you need to look for when buying a home.
+We’ve compiled the ultimate list of the top things you need to look for when buying a home.

-With this guide, there is no way you will make an offer on the wrong home.
+With this guide, there’s no way you can make an offer on the wrong home.